 Flight Rule: A limitation imposed on an operations team regarding the way a spacecraft can be commanded.
 Flight rules not only encode expected Flight Software faults and exceptions, but also encode ground-imposed limitations and best practices for commanding.
 They are often related to parameters, timing and state requirements of a command, or ordering and parallelism between commands.

-Uplink Product: Data product ready to be radiated to a spacecraft, generally a package in Spacecraft Message File (SCMF) format.
+Uplink Product: Data product ready to be radiated to a spacecraft, generally a package in a format readable by the spacecraft.
+The legacy Spacecraft Message File (SCMF) format is recently being replaced by the CLTUF format.

 Telemetry: Refers to all of the data that is downlinked from the spacecraft.
 Everything delivered by radio is telemetry.
 This definition has not always been agreed upon.
 Telemetry is sometimes restricted to channelized data formats.